angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 <row variant="centered">{{!Ragavan, Nimble Pilferer}}</row>

 Another PTT only example.
-You may know about a {{Ragavan, Nimble Pilferer}} on board or suspect your opponent might be able to *dash* one from their hand.
+You may know about a :card[Ragavan, Nimble Pilferer] on board or suspect your opponent might be able to *dash* one from their hand.
 When considering Ragavan you have to work out what cards in the pile they will be exiling with it.